JasonBenn/jQuery.fn.serializeObject/README.md

 ```

 ## installation
-Throw it in a `<script>` tag after jQuery but before your source code.
+Download the plugin with `curl -O https://raw.github.com/JasonBenn/jquery-serializeJSON/master/serialize-json.js`, and throw it in a `<script>` tag after jQuery and before your source code.